hande-qmc/hande/documentation/manual/input/calcs/dmqmc.rst

 ``dmqmc`` performs a density matrix quantum Monte Carlo (DMQMC) calculation on a system.

-Unlike :ref:`ccmc` and :ref:`fciqmc`, where quantites are averaged inside each report loop, any quantities in DMQMC are evaluated at the **first** iteration of the report loop only.
+Unlike :ref:`ccmc` and :ref:`fciqmc`, where quantities are averaged inside each report loop, any quantities in DMQMC are evaluated at the **first** iteration of the report loop only.
 This is because different iterations represent different temperatures in DMQMC, and so averaging over a report loop would average over different temperatures, which is